NamanGarg2075/GeekyWeb/docs/languages/html/html_boilerplate.md

     <!-- all content goes here -->
 </body>
 ```
-- This body tags are used to add code that you want to display to your user as a webpage, content outside these tags will not be visible to the user on your webpage.
+- These body tags are used to add code that you want to display to your user as a webpage, content outside these tags will not be visible to the user on your webpage.

 #### HTML closing tag
 ```html
 </html>
 ```
-- This tag show that you have closed your webpage, codes outside this tag will not be render and not be displayed to user.
+- This tag shows that you have closed your webpage.
+Codes outside this tag will not be rendered and not be displayed to the user.